Accurate information about the Phonics Screening Check.

 (Y1 teacher & SENCo)

 The PSC is, in the opinion of many teachers and academics, ”valid but unnecessary”.
 They assert that the check does not tell them anything that they didn’t already know and that regular teacher assessment is the best way to discover if a child is struggling with any aspect of reading.
 However, the check quickly proved its necessity when the 2011 pilot study (298 schools) revealed that only 32% of the children were able to decode single words with common spellings accurately.
 The following year, the 1st actual check flagged up that nearly half (42%) of year 1 children were in need of extra help with basic phonics decoding.
-Clearly, the check had uncovered major malpractice; the essential phonics knowledge and skills component of teaching children to read was missing or being very badly taught in the majority of primary schools and regular teacher assessment had failed to find the problem.
+Clearly, the check had uncovered major malpractice; the essential phonics decoding component (Simple View of Reading) was missing or being very badly taught in the majority of primary schools.
+Furthermore, teachers’ reading assessments had failed to flag up the widespread deficits in children’s phonics knowledge.

 The phonics check ”is quick, objective, and based on a model of reading (the Simple View) which stands up to scientific scrutiny, unlike the widely-used but slow and subjective Running Record, which is based on a model of reading so far from reality that nobody has ever come forward to admit they made it up.”